-Cosmonaut Vladimir Komarov in the Soyuz 1 space mission, during the Space Race.
+Cosmonaut Vladimir Komarov in the Soyuz 1 space mission, during The Space Race.
 Komarov knew the mission was unsafe, but knowing that his friend Yuri Gagarin was his backup, went ahead with the mission anyway so that his friend wouldn't have to take the risk instead.
 Everything went wrong.
 The capsule's solar cells didn't deploy properly.
 Communications broke down.
-The manoeuvrings thrusters that were designed to re-orient the ship lacked pressure.
+The maneuvering thrusters that were designed to re-orient the ship lacked pressure.
 He couldn't see the sun to navigate the ship.
-After all that, after a heroic effect rigging up a system with the gyroscopes so that at last he could re-enter the atmosphere, the parachutes failed, and he died.
+After all that, after a heroic effort rigging up a system with the gyroscopes so that at last he could re-enter the atmosphere, the parachutes failed, and he died.
 Within a year, his friend would die in a plane crash anyway.

 The entire universe will eventually give way to entropy.
 The aversion is Dyson's eternal intelligence hypothesis (or whatever you'd term "God"), and, of course, the possibilities of The Multiverse.